 “I helped to place a young refugee in a big consultancy where he was first made responsible for sales and later hired by the purchasing department,” says Ali and continues: “He had no experience, limited language skills, and no usable knowledge in the field he had to work in.
 But he got the chance and created his own position through his personal qualifications, willingness, and curiosity.
 At the same time, he created innovation in the organization and jobs for others.
 Had he not gotten the chance, he would have never come so far and made the results he did.”

-Diversity is not only about giving the inexperienced candidates a chance, but it is about having better results as a team.
+Diversity is not only about giving the inexperienced candidates a chance.
+It is also about having better results as a team.

 Diversity for a better workplace environment

-And it is not only the practical work that profits from diversity recruitment: ”It is also a very strong employer brand to be able to collaborate with diversity and core values instead of the classic economic incentives,” says Ali.
+It is not only the practical work that profits from diversity recruitment. ”It is also a very strong employer brand to be able to collaborate with diversity and core values instead of the classic economic incentives,” says Ali.

 In terms of creating more job satisfaction among the employees, the research Good Workers’ Index 2015, also points out that meaningful and positive relationships with colleagues and management are by far the most important elements of a good work life.

-A diverse workplace can help to promote learning, creativity, and innovation, and it is important to create close relationships in the workplace.
+A diverse workplace can help to promote learning, creativity, and innovation.
+It is important to create close relationships in the workplace.